Moody-Tunes/moodytunes/README.md

 ### Static Files

-Static files are served through nginx in our setup.
-When you make changes to static files during development, you will need to run the management command to have Django collect your static files into the \_static directory that nginx will read when a request is made for a static file.
-Simply run the following command:
+Static files are served through the nginx webserver in our configuration.
+When you make changes to static files during development, they should automatically be picked up by the [django-compressor](https://github.com/django-compressor/django-compressor) plugin that will regenerate the static file served to the frontend.
+If you add a new static file to a template, you may need to run

 `./manage.py collectstatic`

-after making changes to static files to have them collected and be available to serve.
-You will need to do this for every change made during development.
+to notify Django that there is a new static file to be collected.
+Our static files live in the `static/` directory located in the project root.
+Please namespace the file under the appropriate app name.
+For example, if you are adding a LESS file in a template that lives in the mooydytunes app, please place the file in the `static/moodytunes/less/` directory

 ### Running Daemon Processes